GertSallaerts/interfaced/README.md

 # Interfaced

 My silly little project to emulate interface behaviour in JavaScript.
+This will allow you to cram the concept of interfaces down JavaScript's throat.
+It works in Internet Explorer 11, which should be more than enough for anyone.

+See the usage section below for an example of what this package can do.
+In short, it allows you to create interface-methods that can be implemented on any class or object.
+You can be 100% sure whether or not something implements your interface because this lbrary guarantees they are unique.

+__Side note:__ If you are really committed to using interfaces, you're probably better off using something like [Flow](https://flow.org/) or [TypeScript](https://www.typescriptlang.org/).
+The upside of this library, I suppose, is that it works in plain-old JavaScript.

 ## Install